Apply for a premises licence and how much it costs.

 If you apply by post you need to pay with a cheque or postal order made payable to Bristol City Council.

-Let people know about your application
+Tell people about your application

 You must: